Personal Software Developer Growth Plan

 - Start to peek underneath the “magic”

-- Re-build the tools, read the source code instead of the docs, and contribute to the open source
+- Re-build the tools, read the source code instead of the docs, and contribute to the open source project

 - Look for courses that teach how to build the tools from scratch in addition to courses that teach how to use them